-And when the world talks about climate change, militarism is responding by making its military bases and exercises “green” and environmentally friendly.
+And when the world talks about climate change and sustainability, militarism is responding by making its military bases and exercises “green” and environmentally friendly.
 Not even Greta Thunberg has had the civil courage to mention the huge role of the global military in the process of environmental destruction – not to speak of the Creation that would be totally destroyed by nuclear war.

 While people engage in the environment and climate ‘change’ (a newspeak term preferred over all the others since’ change’ is positive…), they do not seem to care much about nuclear weapons as the by far largest and potentially most destructive threat to humanity’s survival.